Engineer-of-Stuff/stable-diffusion-paperspace/docs/Tunneling Proxy for Paperspace.md

 # Tunneling Proxy for Paperspace

 Gradio's reverse proxy service sucks.
-The WebUI program integrates ngrok to fix this issue which works well but Paperspace locks your account for using any tunneling proxy service such as ngrok (who knows how many they  explicitly ban).
+The WebUI program integrates ngrok to fix this issue which works well but Paperspace locks your account for using any tunneling proxy service such as (who knows how many they  explicitly ban).